devopscenter/dcDemoBlog-web/README.md

 1. Create a directory dcDemo somewhere on your local machine

-    - cd $HOME/some/place  (NOTE: this is up to you where you want to put the demo code)
+    - cd $HOME/some/place
+            (NOTE: this is up to you where you want to put the demo code, but for this document it will be in the users home directory)
     - mkdir dcDemo
     - cd dcDemo
     - mkdir utils apps